jiho/atlasr/README.md

 ### Run an analysis

 In the console, type the command to run your analysis.
+If the environmental database is not yet present (in the `env_data` directory), it will be downloaded.

 For example, to run a BRT model using the automatic graphical interface, type

 	do.brt()